What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 This combination of sweating and flushing related to parotid issues is called Frey’s syndrome.

-During the healing process, parasympathetic nerves get mixed toward the sweat gland also. causing a person to produce sweat instead of saliva.
+During the healing process, parasympathetic nerves get mixed toward the sweat gland causing a person to produce sweat instead of saliva.

 As you see in the picture, where the second one of Frey’s syndrome.